Wirecloud/wirecloud/docs/administration_guide.md

 > 1.9.9
 > ```

-WireClooud 1.0 added some predefined dashboards, so you have to create them by running the following command:
+WireCloud 1.0 added some predefined dashboards, so you have to create them by running the following command:

 ```